junaidhamzae/codereap/README.md

 - `file-count` – number of files in the directory
 - `external-in-degree` – imports coming from outside the directory
 - `orphan` – `true` when `file-count > 0`, `external-in-degree === 0`, and none of the files in the directory are reachable from any entrypoint
+- `size-bytes` – total size of files in the directory (best‑effort)

 A file or directory flagged as `orphan` is a candidate for deletion.
 Some files (e.g. test fixtures or documentation) may be intentionally unreferenced — add their patterns to `--exclude` or your config file.